 Under the current relationship with Palgrave, the goal is to publish a minimum of one themed volume a year, to be drawn predominantly from papers or authors connected to the conference, and to be launched at and with the resource support of the conference.
 Additional volumes may be published with a less direct relationship to the conference.

-A. McKinlay and C. Smith (eds.)
-Creative Labour: Working in Creative Industries
+Alan McKinlay and Chris Smith, (eds, 2008) Creative Labour: Working in Creative Industries.

-Sharon C. Bolton & Maeve Houlihan (eds.)
-Work Matters: Critical Reflections on Contemporary Work
+Sharon C. Bolton and Maeve Houlihan, (eds, 2009) Work Matters: Critical Reflections on Contemporary Work.